masayukioguni/godo-cli/README.md

     $ godo-cli droplets
     test (ip: xxx.xxx.xxx.xxx, status: active, region :nyc1, id: 3395705)
     test1(ip: xxx.xxx.xxx.xxx, status: active, region :nyc1, id: 3395706)

+use the -q(uiet) switch to just display droplet ids, this is useful for shell scripts:

+    $ for i in $(godo-cli droplets -q); do godo-cli destroy -id $i; done # destroy all your droplets

 ### Create a droplet